datacite/schema-docs/docs/appendices/appendix_1/relatedIdentifierType.rst

 ISSN
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Full Name:** International Standard Serial Number: a unique 8-digit number used to identify a print or electronic periodical publication.
+**Full Name:** International Standard Serial Number

+**Description:** A unique 8-digit number used to identify a print or electronic periodical publication.

 **Example:**